mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 neither the client nor the server will attempt to repair the connection by reconnecting.

-Generally, heartbeats serve for:
+Generally, heartbeats in Vaadin serve for:

 * Keeping the connection alive by making it appear active
 * Closing idle UIs

-Heartbeats do not serve for:
+In Vaadin, heartbeats do not serve for:

 * Client-side detection of broken connection.